 - Many donors to women’s funds and causes reported supporting these causes based on their personal experiences.
 Donors identified experiences of discrimination, the birth or raising of a child, or a family member or the donor herself experiencing a health issue as examples of experiences motivating them to give.

 - Both men and women give to women’s and girls’ causes.
-Of the survey respondents who donate to charity, 50% of women and 40% of men said they give to women’s and girls’ causes.
+Of the survey respondents who donate to charity, 50 percent of women and 40 percent of men said they give to women’s and girls’ causes.